MuhtasimTanmoy/notebook/open source study/react.md

 There are 3 possibilities to store state:
 - Component
-    - Class Based Component
+    - Class-Based Component
     - Functional Component
 - Context API
 - Redux

 - Component (useState) when the state is local or it is shared with only children.

-- When it is very localized and makes sense to do it, then going for Context API makes lot of sense.
+- When it is very localized and makes sense to do it, then going for Context API makes a lot of sense.

 - When state is shared among far away parts of the program, then Redux makes more sense.